 Posted April 12, 2018 – Narrated by Carmen

 UPDATE: Chula Vista RV Resort is under new management as of March 2019.
 While we haven’t been there since the new management took over, we can assume most of our comments below are still true and accurate.
-We have been notified this RV resort will permanently close on February 28, 2021 and a new RV resort in Chula Vista will open a few blocks away on April 1, 2021 called Costa Vista.
+We have been notified this RV resort will permanently close on October 17, 2021 and a new RV resort in Chula Vista has opened called Sun Outdoors San Diego Bay.

 RV resort, or marina?